Get inspired by the Euro Retro Trend

 How to complement the Euro Retro Trend

-Carpet Court’s Elements Hybrid Tiles in Bronze feature in the lounge room and dining room.
+Carpet Court’s Elements Hybrid Tiles in Fossil feature in the lounge room and dining room.
 Bringing an opulent feel into the space, however provides an affordable option for the Terrazzo look.
-A plush Raffia rug in Frost was used to delineate the dining space with an organic pattern that picks up on the blue walls.
+A plush City rug in Monet Violet was used to delineate the dining space with an organic pattern that picks up on the blue walls.

 Carpet Court’s incredibly soft twist pile ‘Passionate’ in Celeste is perfect for the bedroom.
 The rich colour, complementing the gold tones, rich amethyst walls and petrol-blue detailing brightens and opens up the space.

 The Euro Retro trend is all about decadence with velvet drapery and Carpet Court’s Transitional roller blinds in Charcoal Slate, to give versatility, light control and privacy to the space.

 This is a modern trend that draws on historical design elements.
 The Euro Retro look lends itself to both an older style or a more contemporary home.
 If you’re willing to commit to adding a little drama to your interiors, it’s all about your bravery with palette and material choices.